meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-macOS/guide.md

 1. Change the configuration of the `cameraTestButton` using `config()`.

-2. If `isCameraputTesting` is `true`, ensure that the `view` for the video preview is valid and start the playback device test using `wujiKit?.startCaptureDeviceTest()`.
-Otherwise, stop the test using `wujiKit?.stopCaptureDeviceTest()`.
+2. If `isCameraputTesting` is `true`, ensure that the `view` for the video preview is valid and start the playback device test using `metaKit?.startCaptureDeviceTest()`.
+Otherwise, stop the test using `metaKit?.stopCaptureDeviceTest()`.

 ``` Swift